tsottili/findsum/README.md

 # findsum
-find the shortes sequence of number inside a defined set which sum the target value.
+find the shortest sequence of number inside a defined set which sum the target value.
-This is a Codelite project.
+(open with Codelite)